edjw/edjw-old-blog/posts/2020-05-17-websites-and-allotments-why-do-i-write-code.md

 My answer is, farmers don't have allotments.
 Let me explain.

 <blockquote>
-  Aside (20-5-20): Since I published this, I've come across people talking about digital gardening.
-This seems to be publishing iterations of their learning on a website.
-It's not really what I mean here despite the allotment as website metaphor being similar.
+  Aside (21-5-20): Since I published this, I've come across people talking about digital gardening.
+This seems to mean publishing open iterations of your learning on your website and not worrying about being judged.
+It's not quite what I mean here despite the metaphor of allotment as website being similar.
 </blockquote>

 Making my personal website and [my sideprojects](/tags/new-website) are a hobby.